ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages-read.md

 - **Subject** The subject of the message.
 - **Message** The body of the message.

-## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

-- **Reply** Creates a new message as a reply to the current message.
-- **Cancel** Closes the current screen and returns to the previous screen without saving any modifications you may have made.
-- **Help** Opens this help screen.

 ## Quick Tips

 - Only users who are members of the "Super Users" and "Administrator" groups have access to this screen, unless User Group permissions have been altered for this component via the Private Messages Options screen.